UniMath/agda-unimath/src/universal-algebra/algebras-of-theories.lagda.md

     ( refl-Eq-Model-Signature Sg A)
     ( Eq-eq-Algebra (A , p))
     ( is-equiv-Eq-eq-Model-Signature Sg A)

+  equiv-Eq-eq-Algebra :
+    {l3 : Level} (A B : Algebra Sg Th l3) →
+    (A ＝ B) ≃ Eq-Algebra A B
+  pr1 (equiv-Eq-eq-Algebra A B) = Eq-eq-Algebra A B pr2 (equiv-Eq-eq-Algebra A B) = is-equiv-Eq-eq-Algebra A B

+  eq-Eq-Algebra :
+    {l3 : Level} (A B : Algebra Sg Th l3) →
+    Eq-Algebra A B → A ＝ B
+  eq-Eq-Algebra A B = map-inv-equiv (equiv-Eq-eq-Algebra A B)

   is-torsorial-Eq-Algebra :
     {l3 : Level} (A : Algebra Sg Th l3) → is-torsorial (Eq-Algebra A)